-In Salesforce, the dashboard is used as a visual representation of the reports that you generate.
+Keep in mind during the Salesforce interview questions, that the Salesforce dashboard is used as a visual representation of the reports that you generate.
 You can add multiple reports (up to twenty) to a single dashboard.

 Question 5: If you’re using the Salesforce1 mobile app, can you use Lightning on it?